plone/plonetheme.sunburst/plonetheme/sunburst/README.rst

 No columns
 ~~~~~~~~~~

-Originally on a fresh site we don't have portlets on the top level (login
+Originally on a fresh site we don't have portlets on the top level
-portlet has been disabled in Plone 4) and thus we should not have columns
+(login portlet has been disabled in Plone 4) and thus we should not
+have columns, at least not on the left.

     >>> browser.open('http://nohost/plone/front-page')
     >>> 'id="portal-column-one"' in browser.contents
     False

+In Plone 4.4 we have a calendar portlet on the right though.

+    >>> try:
+    ...     from plone.app.upgrade import v44
+    ... except ImportError:
+    ...     v44 = None
+    >>> if v44:
+    ...     'id="portal-column-two"' in browser.contents
+    ... else:
-    >>> 'id="portal-column-two"' in browser.contents
+    ...     'id="portal-column-two"' not in browser.contents
-    False
+    True

 In this case content column should take the whole width of the site

+    >>> if v44:
+    ...     '<div id="portal-column-content" class="cell width-3:4 position-0">' in browser.contents
+    ... else:
-    >>> '<div id="portal-column-content" class="cell width-full position-0"' in browser.contents
+    ...     '<div id="portal-column-content" class="cell width-full position-0"' in browser.contents
     True

 Left column only
 ~~~~~~~~~~~~~~~~

 First we need to add a portlet that would definitely be visible right after adding it like Calendar portlet.
+Well, on Plone 4.3 it was immediately visible, on Plone 4.4 we get an add form.

     >>> mapping = self.portal.restrictedTraverse('++contextportlets++plone.leftcolumn')
     >>> addview = mapping.restrictedTraverse('+/' + portlet.addview)
+    >>> if v44:
+    ...     addview.createAndAdd({})
+    ... else:
-    >>> addview()
+    ...     addview()
-    ''
     >>> browser.reload()

 In this case we should have the left column.
-But not the right one.
+In Plone 4.4  also the right one.

     >>> 'id="portal-column-one"' in browser.contents
     True
+    >>> if v44:
+    ...     'id="portal-column-two"' in browser.contents
+    ... else:
-    >>> 'id="portal-column-two"' in browser.contents
+    ...     'id="portal-column-two"' not in browser.contents
-    False
+    True

 And the class on id="portal-column-content" is changed

+    >>> if v44:
+    ...     '<div id="portal-column-content" class="cell width-1:2 position-1:4">' in browser.contents
+    ... else:
-    >>> '<div id="portal-column-content" class="cell width-3:4 position-1:4"' in browser.contents
+    ...     '<div id="portal-column-content" class="cell width-3:4 position-1:4"' in browser.contents
     True

 Now we switch from English to an RTL language.
 Hebrew for example.